Edward G. Robinson is A Good Guy, Bogie Plays the Gangster, and Joan Blondell Gets a Chance at Stardom. From 1936, it's Bullets or Ballots.

 Johnny is Found Out

-Through this tail, Fenner discovers that Johnny is actually still working with the police department!
-He finds out that Johnny will plant the dirty money from the numbers racket earnings in the hands of the mystery mob heads—who only Johnny knows are the three most influential bankers in the city.
-Once these three kingpins are in possession of the dirty money, the police can match up the serial numbers, arrest the men, and completely crush the mob’s control in NYC.
+Through the tail, Fenner discovers that Johnny still works for the police department.
+He also learns that Johnny plans to plant the dirty money from the numbers racket earnings in the hands of the mystery mob heads—whose identities, three of the most influential bankers in the city–are only known to Johnny.
+As Fenner finds out, once these three kingpins are in possession of the dirty money, the police will match up the serial numbers, arrest the three men, and completely crush the mob’s control of NYC.

 “He [Johnny] said he was going to see them at 10 o’clock and I can’t warn them because I don’t know who they are.
 I’ve got to get to him before he gets to them.”

-But it’s too late: when Lee arrives, Fenner’s already shot him.
-Johnny’s quick on the rebound, and shoots Fenner back, killing him on the spot.
+When Lee arrives, Fenner has already shot Johnny.
+But Johnny is quick on the rebound, and shoots Fenner right back, killing him on the spot.

 Johnny Gets the Job Done

-Lee is unaware that Johnny has been shot, and drives him to his meeting at the bank with the mob heads.
+Lee is unaware that Johnny’s been shot, and drives him to his meeting at the bank with the mob heads.
 Through sheer will power, Johnny manages to get the dirty money into the hands of the mob heads.
 They don’t suspect his betrayal, or that he’s been shot.

 “I like to think that when those mugs pass a policeman, they’ll keep on tipping their hats.”